Complexity of a Projected Newton-CG Method for Optimization with Bounds: Preliminaries

 A weak second-order condition for \eqref{opt: bc0}, \eqref{def:O} is that the two-sided projection of $\nabla^2 f(\bar{x})$ onto the variables $i$ such that $\bar{x}^i>0$ or $i \in \sI^c$ is positive semidefinite, which is equivalent to

-This condition coincides with the usual second-order necessary condition where there are no ``degenerate'' indices, that is, indices $i \in \sI$ for which both $\bar{x}^i=0$ and $\nabla_i f(\bar{x}) = 0$.
-When such indices exist, the usual second-order necessary condition can be equivalent to copositivity of a matrix and difficult to check.
-Thus, as in previous works (such as \cite{10.1093/imanum/drz074}), we base our analysis on the less stringent condition \eqref{2o-stat}.
+This condition coincides with the usual second-order necessary condition where there are no ``degenerate'' indices, that is, indices $i \in \sI$ for which both $\bar{x}^i=0$ and $\nabla_i f(\bar{x}) = 0$. \rev{When such indices exist, a standard second-order necessary condition is: